Shaiksufiyan157/smart-campus-control/README.md

 - Uploaded files are stored and delivered via **Cloudinary**, ensuring fast, reliable access and scalable storage.

 ---
+## Usage 📖

+- After registration/login, users can upload question papers and subject notes easily.
+- Users can browse by subject, academic year, or college to find specific resources.
+- The search bar helps quickly locate desired papers or topics.
+- Uploaded files are securely stored on the cloud, ensuring quick access anytime.

+---

+## Contributing 🤝

+Contributions are welcome!
+To contribute:

+1. 🍴 Fork the repository
+2. 🌱 Create a feature branch (`git checkout -b feature-name`)
+3. 📝 Commit your changes (`git commit -m 'Add new feature'`)
+4. 📤 Push to the branch (`git push origin feature-name`)
+5. 🔀 Open a Pull Request describing your changes

+Please ensure your code follows existing style conventions and is well-documented.

+---

+## Credits 👏

+Developed by Shaik Sufiyan

 ## Installation ⚙️